danielkunin/Deeplearning-Visualizations/article/optimization.md

 If the learning rate is good, updates are appropriate and the optimization should converge.

-Play with the visualization below to understand the influence of the learning rate and the loss curvature on the convergence of your algorithm.
+Play with the visualization below to understand how learning rate and loss curvature influence an algorithm's convergence.

 {% include article/optimization/curvature.html %}